annadeg/annadeg.github.io/_projects/RUBIES.md

 </div>

-The Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES) is a Cycle 2 program with JWST/NIRSpec that targets sources in the UDS and EGS fields.
-RUBIES designed to study bright and very red sources discovered from public JWST/NIRCam imaging (primarily PRIMER and CEERS).
+The Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES) is a Cycle 2 program with JWST/NIRSpec targeting sources in the UDS and EGS fields.
+RUBIES is designed to study bright and very red sources discovered from public JWST/NIRCam imaging (primarily PRIMER and CEERS).

-In total, RUBIES targets approximately 300 very red sources (F150W-F444W>2), providing the first statistical sample of these rare objects in the early Universe.
-With a custom-developed observing strategy, we are able to place these sources in the context of the broader high-redshift galaxy population.
+In total, RUBIES observes approximately 300 very red sources (F150W-F444W>2), providing the first statistical sample of these rare objects in the early Universe.
+With a novel observing strategy, we are able to place these sources in the context of the broader high-redshift galaxy population.
 We observe roughly 4500 sources in total, sampling the full parent population in a well-quantified way.
 RUBIES is among the largest spectroscopic programs executed with JWST so far, both in number of targets and spectroscopic survey area (150<sup>2</sup> arcmin).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">